pronovic/cookiecutter-pypi/README.md

 > _Note:_ The `black_target`, `gha_matrix_os`, and `gha_matrix_python` fields are all comma-separated lists and must be quoted as shown.

-The input above results in a directory called `sample-project`.
+The template parameters above results in a directory called `sample-project`.
 Make it into a Git repository:

 ```
 git init . && git add . && git commit -m "Initial revision based on pronovic/cookiecutter-pypi"
 ```

-After that, follow the instructions in `DEVELOPER.md` to start working with the repository.
+After that, follow the instructions in `DEVELOPER.md` to work with the repository.
 Start with:

 ```
 run install && run suite